-All modules are core and all students will attend taught sessions and personal tutorials.
-A minimum expected attendance of 80% is recommended for face-to-face sessions.
-Students failing to meet the recommended attendance requirement will be counselled by the module tutor and / or personal tutor to consider their individual circumstances and ability to continue with the programme.
+There are core and option modules that are linked to the named awards and all students will attend taught sessions and personal tutorials.
+A minimum attendance of 80% is strongly recommended for face-to-face sessions.

 The programme leader is responsible for co-ordinating the delivery of the module in line with the approved module specification.
 They will be supported by allocated Module Tutors who will be responsible for content design and delivery aligned to learning outcomes.